 - Brown lentils: I am using Brown lentils but, in some recipes, black lentils are also used.
 Do not go for orange or yellow lentils as they have a soft texture and don’t perform well in this recipe as they get mushy.

-- Basmati rice: White Basmati rice work well in mujadara because of their long grains and less sticky texture.
+- Basmati rice: White Basmati rice works well in mujadara because of its long grains and less sticky texture.

 - Seasoning: Cumin seeds, Coriander seeds, Cinnamon, Chili powder, Turmeric powder, Cumin powder, Allspice powder, Salt.